Pinal County Sheriff's Office: Special Units

+Traffic Bureau

+The Traffic Bureau consists of two units, The Enforcement and Vehicular Crimes Units.
+Enforcement consists of 6 Deputies assigned to Motorcycles and or unmarked vehicles whose primary mission is to locate and stop unsafe and aggressive drivers.
+This unit is also responsible for DUI Enforcement Task Forces.

+The Vehicle Crimes Unit consists of 4 Detectives responsible for serious injury and fatal collisions.

 Air Support Unit

 One of the PCSO Air Support Unit’s primary functions is search and rescue.
 The unit's main craft, a UH-1V "Huey" rotorcraft helicopter, was obtained through the military surplus program and is equipped with a hoist to assist in rescues.
 The Air Unit regularly flies Operation Stonegarden missions, assisting the U.S. Border Patrol in its efforts.

 Anti-Smuggling Unit

 The Anti-Smuggling Unit (ASU) is composed of a Sergeant and six Investigators.
 All operate out of the Criminal Investigations Bureau of the Pinal County Sheriff's Office.
 The unit targets criminal groups involved in human and drug smuggling.
 ASU also partners with U.S. Border patrol and Homeland Security.

 ASU typically patrols a five-mile stretch of land between the reservation and I-8, attempting to apprehend those crossing illegally there.
 This desert area south of Maricopa, situated approximately 70 miles north of the border, sees some of the most drug trafficking activity in the Southwest.
 Smugglers cross the U.S.- Mexico border and walk through the desert for up to a week, until they reach the I-8 corridor.
 ASU's patrolling of this corridor is often the last line of defense before smuggled drugs enter the Phoenix area.
 PCSO estimates 40% percent of all drugs in the United States enter through Arizona.